wvanzeist/riroriro_tutorials/README.md

 - example_SNR_findchirp, on using Riroriro to calculate the signal-to-noise ratio (SNR) of the gravitational waveform from a given binary merger
 - example_horizon, on using Riroriro to calculate horizon distances and detectability percentages for a given merger

+Full documentation of each of the functions of Riroriro can be found here: https://github.com/wvanzeist/riroriro/tree/master/docs/riroriro

-The directory “findchirp_traces” contains generated findchirp_arrays for use with Riroriro’s snrcalculatorfuns module.
+The directory “findchirp_traces” in this repository contains generated findchirp_arrays for use with Riroriro’s snrcalculatorfuns module.
 In each filename, the first number is log(Mc) and the second is the mass ratio q.